betaglot/betaglot/docs/encyclopedia/Beta/BetaCreation/Cyclobeta.md

 Usually performed before starting to climb. <via>Route</via> reading also occurs while a Climber is on the <via>Route</via>.

-Where are all the ViaSurfaces?
+Where are all the ViaContacts?

 What is the ViaSpace?